JulesDELTEIL/TrantorEvolution/doc/map_thread.md

 };
 ```

-Each tile also receives a biome, chosen randomly from the following:
+Each tile also receives a biome, chosen randomly from the following by a perlin noise:
 ```c
 enum biome_e {
     SEA,